ThisFunctionalTom/Html2Feliz/README.md

 ## Building & Testing

-before you can do anything you have to restore packages with `npm install`.
+Before you can do anything you have to restore dotnet tools with `dotnet tool restore` and npm packages with `npm install`.

-To run the tests use `npm test` or if you want to run them in browser use `npm test:live`.

-To run it locally in your browser type `npm start` and then open [localhost](http://localhost:8080) To build the App use `npm build`.
+To run it locally in your browser type `npm start` and then open [localhost](http://localhost:3000) To build the App use `npm build`.

 To deploy to github pages use `npm deploy`.